ktpeace/ktpeace/README.md

 <a href="https://linkedin.com/in/katherine-peace" target="blank"> ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white) </a>

 I completed the intensive App Academy Open fullstack bootcamp in 2022. 🎊 It was a lot of hard work, but I learned a ton.
 AAO asked me to be a Discord mod (though I am too busy at the moment achieving my coding dreams) and I continue to work with them on bootcamp improvements.
+Currently, I am doing an unpaid internship with a startup company while I continue my jobhunt.

-Since then, I have been working as an intern for a small company, and programming with other students and solo to cement and expand my skills in preparation for a career in the field: solving problems, learning new concepts and languages, and making working apps.
+Apart from that, I have been programming with other students and solo to cement and expand my skills for a career in the field: solving problems, learning new concepts and languages, and making working apps.
 Some of my strengths are that I am humble, determined, and constantly refactoring myself.

 ---

-*<p align="center">📆 What I'm Up To on 2/15</p>*
+*<p align="center">📆 What I'm Up To on 2/21</p>*

 - Working part-time as a software engineering intern for a small company